Can't Buy a Thrill: Title and packaging

-The title of the album is a reference to the opening line of the Bob Dylan song "It Takes a Lot to Laugh, It Takes a Train to Cry".
-The album cover features a photomontage by Robert Lockart.
-It includes images of muscle-men and a line of prostitutes (standing in Rue du Gros-Horloge in Rouen, France), waiting for clients, which was chosen because of its relevance to the album title.
-In the liner notes to a reissue of The Royal Scam (1976), Walter Becker and Donald Fagen said that The Royal Scam possessed "the most hideous album cover of the seventies, bar none except perhaps Can't Buy a Thrill."
+Music historians generally agree that the title of the album is a reference to the opening lines of the Bob Dylan song "It Takes a Lot to Laugh, It Takes a Train to Cry", though Donald Fagen has said the title came from a comment Walter Becker made in a conversation with him: "You can't buy a thrill in California."

+The original idea for the album cover was a photo of a young girl looking into a pornography shop as the owner leers at her from inside, but though the photo shoot was held, this idea was eventually rejected.
+Steely Dan's second choice for the cover was a still from Irma la Douce (a 1963 film about a prostitute), but they were unable to navigate the copyright issues.
+The third attempt was a photomontage by Robert Lockart.
+It includes images of muscle-men and a line of prostitutes (standing in Rue du Gros-Horloge in Rouen, France).
+The band members immediately disliked it, but there was not enough time left to try out yet another cover idea, so the Lockart collage was chosen for lack of a better alternative.
+In the liner notes to a reissue of The Royal Scam (1976), Becker and Fagen said that The Royal Scam possessed "the most hideous album cover of the seventies, bar none except perhaps Can't Buy a Thrill."
 The cover was banned in Francoist Spain and replaced by a photograph of the band playing in concert.

 Release

 Can't Buy a Thrill was released in the United States by ABC Records in November 1972, and in the United Kingdom by Probe Records in January 1973.
 The album was released in a two-channel stereo mix, as well as in a four-channel quadraphonic mix.

 The album peaked at number 17 on the Billboard Top LPs & Tape chart, and Dunhill Records reissued the album in the U.S. on August 22, 1973.
 On May 31, 1973, Can't Buy a Thrill was certified Gold by the Recording Industry Association of America (RIAA), recognizing the shipment of 500,000 copies in the U.S.; it was certified Platinum on September 7, 1993, recognizing the shipment of 1,000,000 copies.